waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 I'd like docking stations not to release bikes when there are none available.
 ```

 Let's imagine the `irb` interaction for this story.
-For simplicity, we'll expect an exception to be raised when there are No bikes available.
+For simplicity, we'll expect an exception to be raised when there are no bikes available.
 Something like this perhaps:

 ```
 2.1.5 :001 > require './lib/docking_station'